 Ballas’ attitude may have saved her patient’s life.
 His fears assuaged, he decided then and there to go through with the radiation.
 After 33 treatments, Russ is now cancer-free.

 Russ wasn’t interested in letting the disease progress any further than it already had.
-Instead, he decided to go to USC Norris Comprehensive Cancer Center.
+Instead, he decided to go to USC Norris.

 Beginning the Fight

-“I never found one person that didn’t treat you like you were something special,” he said.
+“I never found one person that didn’t treat you like you were something special,” he says.
 “That whole staff is phenomenal.”

-For Ballas and the department’s staff, it was a reminder of the strength of the Trojan family.
-“It was memorable for everyone in the department,” she said.
+For Ballas and the department’s staff, it was a reminder of the strength of the Trojan Family.
+“It was memorable for everyone in the department,” she says.
 “It was a really big deal — it was quite a memorable thing.”

 The song itself, notes Enyeart, sums up his experience at USC Norris perfectly.
-“It’s the whole ‘fight on’ concept,” he said.
+“It’s the whole ‘fight on’ concept,” he says.
 “It’s not just about football or baseball; it’s about everything that goes on in that hospital.
 Fight on.
-Having the band down there, the Spirit of Troy, and saying, ‘I got through this to live another day.’”
+Having the band down there, The Spirit of Troy, and saying, ‘I got through this to live another day.’”

-Visit the USC Norris Comprehensive Cancer Center radiation oncology program to make an appointment or for more information about our radiation oncology services.
+Visit the USC Norris radiation oncology program to make an appointment or for more information about our radiation oncology services.